cyclus/cyclus/CONTRIBUTING.rst

 * **DO NOT** rebase any commits that have been pulled/pushed anywhere else other than your own fork (especially if those commits have been integrated into the blessed repository).
-You should NEVER rebase commits that are a part of the 'master' branch. *If you do, we will never, ever accept your pull request*.
+You should NEVER rebase commits that are a part of the 'main' branch. *If you do, we will never, ever accept your pull request*.

 An Example
 ==========